alinaberlin/catch-the-Easter-egg/README.md

-# Catch-the-Easter-Egg
+# Catch the Easter Egg

-Ideea of the this game is :
+## Ideea of the game:
-- simple game using Canvas and P5.js for animation and vectorize the game's actions
+- Simple game using Canvas and P5.js for animation and vectorize the game's actions
-- game project  part of learning process at IronHack bootcamp
+- The game is a project part of learning process at IronHack bootcamp
-- target group : children between 4-7 years old
+- Target group: children between 4-7 years old

-The game functionality:
+## How to play:

-- game start : mouse click on the <start> button
+- Game start: click on the <Start Game> button
-- left and right arrows for left and right basket moves
+- Use left and right arrows for controlling basket moves
-- should catch the eggs that are different and so would score differently
+- Should catch the eggs
-- purple egg = 1point, blue egg = 2 points, green egg = 3 points
+- Are 3 different types of eggs: purple = 1 point, blue = 2 points and green = 4 points
-- speed is incresed byt the time goes and the appearance of different types of eggs is random
+- Speed is increasing with time
-- game ends when the payer missed to catch the eggs and it's display 'Game over'
+- Game ends when the player miss to catch the eggs and it's display 'Game over.
+You have <nr> points.'

-Game is hosted here : https://stoic-blackwell-b62d8c.netlify.com/
+Game is hosted at the following location: https://stoic-blackwell-b62d8c.netlify.com/